oceanprotocol-archive/OEPs/6/README.md

 | serviceagreementid | ID of the service agreement                 | no         |
 | assetmetadataurl   | URL where the asset metadata is hosted      | no         |

+- Each Ocean input asset must have the mandatory arguments.
+It can also have optional arguments.
+- Each invocation can have any number of input assets.
+The payload needs to contain a map where the keys are parameter names (as defined in the service metadata).

 Non-data asset inputs: